calmoo/async_url_getter/README.md

 - `aiohttp` was used as it is an actively maintained and popular library for making asynchronous HTTP requests.

-- There is a default connection limit of 100 requests using the `aiohttp` client.
-This can be adjusted by specifying a custom TCP connector, however this functionality is not easily testable, so it was omitted.
+- There is a default connection limit of 100 simultaneous requests using the `aiohttp` client.
+In the future, custom connection limits could be implemented.

 - The code has full test coverage, fully typed with `mypy` and linted with `flake8`: